amariussi/chperms/README.md

 http://www.yoursite.com/yourcrm/chperms.php

 By default the script runs in silent mode so no output is displayed.
-When excution is finished permissions will have been reset to the correct values.
+When execution is finished permissions will have been reset to the correct values.

 Once the script has finished running it is recommended that you run, from within SuiteCRM/SugarCRM, Quick Repair and Rebuild.
 It may be necessary that both the chperms script and Quick Repair and Rebuild have to be run a few times.